theappbusiness/accessibility-guidelines/README.md

 * [No three flashes:]() Do not show anything that flashes more than three times a second.

-#### Provide ways to help people navigate and find content

-* [Skip to main content:]() Give keyboard and screen reader users a way to go directly to the page's main content.
-[WEB ONLY]

-* [Page titled:]() Give every page a unique and helpful `title` that indicates the purpose of the page.
-[WEB ONLY]

-* [Focus order:]() Make sure that elements receive focus in an order that makes sense when people use a keyboard or a screen reader.

-* [Link purpose:]() Make sure the purpose of every link is obvious from the link text alone (or the link text plus associated content – if screen readers recognise the association).

-* [Multiple ways to find a page]() Give people different ways of finding each page (like searching or browsing links), unless the page is a step in a process.

-* [Heading and labels:]() Provide headings and form labels that will help people find content and complete tasks.

-* [Focus visible:]() Make sure that keyboard-only users can clearly see which element has the keyboard focus on a page.

-* [Complex gestures:]() Do not require complex gestures or using more than one finger to do things.

-* [Touch or click cancellation]() Do not make custom buttons or links that fire as soon as they are touched, so that users can cancel their action.

-* When an interactive element has a visible label, make sure that the element's accessible name matches (or at least includes) what's on the label.
-[More about 2.5.3]()

-* [Visible name included in name in code:]() When an interactive element has a visible label, make sure that the element's accessible name matches (or at least includes) what's on the label.

-* [Name in code includes visible name:]() When an interactive element has a visible label (like a button or text input field), make sure that the element's accessible name matches (or at least includes) what's on the label.

-* If a feature uses shaking or tilting, make sure that it can also be activated in another way.
-And that responses to these motions can be turned off.
-[More about 2.5.4]()

 ### 3. Easy to understand

 Your website/app must make information understandable, and make it easy for people to understand how to complete tasks.

-#### Make text readable and understandable
+#### Make text easy to understand

-* Identify the language that the content is written in.
-[More about 3.1.1]()
+* [Language of page:]() In code, identify the language that the content is written in.
+If the page uses several language, identify the language of each section.

-* Identify any changes in language within the content.
-[More about 3.1.2]()

-#### Make things appear and behave in consistent ways
+#### Make things appear and behave in consistent, predictable ways

+* [Changes on focus:]() Make sure that just navigating to a element using the keyboard doesn't trigger any important or disorientating change (like opening a pop up).

-* Do not trigger any important or disorientating change when an element just receives focus.
-[More about 3.2.1]()
+* [Changes on input:]() Make sure that just changing the state of a form input (like a dropdown menu) does not trigger any important or disorientating change.

-* Do not any trigger important or disorientating change when someone just changes the value of an form input.
-[More about 3.2.2]()

-* Make sure that navigation elements that appear on multiple pages look and behave consistently.
-[More about 3.2.3]()
+* [Consistent navigation:]() Make sure that navigation elements that appear on multiple pages look and behave consistently.

-* Make sure that features that appear on multiple page are identified consistently.
-[More about 3.2.4]()
+* [Consistent feature names:]() Make sure that features that appear on multiple page are identified consistently.

 #### Help people avoid and correct mistakes

-* When someone makes a mistake, provide an error message in text and make it obvious where the mistake was made.
-[More about 3.3.1]()
+* [Error identification:](): When someone makes a mistake, provide an error message in text and make it obvious where the mistake was made.

-* Provide form labels to make it clear what information is expected, and optionally provide extra hints to help people avoid mistakes.
-[More about 3.3.2]()
+* [Form labels and instructions](): Provide form labels to make it clear what information is expected, and optionally provide extra hints to help people avoid mistakes.

-* When someone makes a mistake give them suggestions on how to correct it, unless it compromises security.
-[More about 3.3.3]()
+* [Error suggestions:]() When someone makes a mistake give them suggestions on how to correct it, unless it compromises security.

-* If users are making a legal commitment, financial transaction, or updating personal data, give them a way to review and check the information they have entered.
-[More about 3.4.4]()
+* [Error prevention:]() If users are making a legal commitment, financial transaction, or updating personal data, give them a way to review and check the information they have entered.

-### 4. Robust
+### 4. Robust and compatible

 Your website/app must work with different web browsers and/or assistive technologies.

-#### Make content compatible with different browsers and assistive technologies

-* [WEB ONLY] Make sure the code of each page does not contain errors that are known to cause conflicts.
-[More about 4.1.1]()
+* [Valid HTML:]() Make sure the code of each page does not contain errors that are known to cause conflicts.
+[WEB ONLY]

-* Make sure the code of each page enables assistive technologies to discover the purpose of every feature, the way that feature is identified, and the state it is currently in.
-[More about 4.1.2]()
+* [Name, Role and State of interactive controls:]() Make sure the code of each page enables assistive technologies to discover the purpose of every feature, the way that feature is identified, and the state it is currently in.

-* Make sure status messages are identified in code so that assistive technologies can convey them to users.
-[More about 4.1.3]()
+* [Status messages](): Make sure status messages are identified in code, so that assistive technologies can convey them to users.